 Surf Life Saving Australia’s Women’s Mentoring Program was launched in 2020 and was designed to strengthen and support females in positions of leadership in Surf Life Saving.
 To date over 80 NSW members have been involved in the program as both mentors and mentees, and interested members are encouraged to view the SLSA circular usually released in August each year.

 Play by the Rules has devised a short list of ideas to help your club encourage more women to get involved in leadership – visit the Women on Board for insights and information.

 Lifesavers with Pride (LWP) is Australia’s alliance of gender and sexually diverse surf lifesavers.
 They represent lifesavers across the whole rainbow which includes our Lesbian, Gay, Bisexual, Transgender, Intersex and Queer members as well as working with straight supporters.
 They advocate on their behalf with Surf Life Saving Australia (SLSA), as well as the states offices, plus with surf clubs across the country to promote a welcoming, inclusive and progressive lifesaving culture that is both proud and safe for all its members, regardless of their gender or sexuality.

-Lifesavers with Pride have developed a suit of resources to ensure all clubs are able to provide a safe and secure environment for their LGBT members.
-These include
+Lifesavers with Pride have developed a suite of resources to ensure all clubs are able to provide a safe and secure environment for their LGBT members.
+These include:

 Surf Life Saving NSW Contact:

 Claire Bevis (she/her) – Membership Manager and MPIO